lumol-org/lumol/README.md

 - The [user manual](http://luthaf.github.io/cymbalum/latest/book/) contains
   informations to use cymbalum as a command line tool, and the complete input file documentation.
-Use this documentation if you want to use Cymbalum as a simulation engine — without writing code.
+Use this documentation if you want to use Lumol as a simulation engine — without writing code.
-- To use Cymbalum as a library inside your own code, we have a [developer documentation](http://luthaf.github.io/cymbalum/latest/cymbalum/), which should be complete with all functions documented.
+- To use Lumol as a library inside your own code, we have a [developer documentation](http://luthaf.github.io/cymbalum/latest/cymbalum/), which should be complete with all functions documented.

 ## Contributing

-If you want to contribute to Cymbalum, there are several ways to go: improving the documentation and the usage of English language; testing the code on your systems to find bugs; adding new algorithms and potentials; providing feature requests.
+If you want to contribute to Lumol, there are several ways to go: improving the documentation and the usage of English language; testing the code on your systems to find bugs; adding new algorithms and potentials; providing feature requests.
 Please come by and [talk with us][Gitter] a bit before staring new